nditech/d4dcoalition-web/collections/_news/300-Russian-Backed-Pages-Removed-by-Facebook-for-Covert-or-Fraudulent-Activity.md

 ---

-[Facebook has removed almost 300 inauthentic pages][/link] covertly spreading the agenda of the Kremlin’s news agency, Rossiya Segodnya, as well as its outlets Sputnik and TOK, a video service.
+[Facebook has removed almost 300 inauthentic pages][link] covertly spreading the agenda of the Kremlin’s news agency, Rossiya Segodnya, as well as its outlets Sputnik and TOK, a video service.
 These pages appeared to be promoting groups with special interests from regional cuisine to politicians, however they promoted the Kremlin media’s stories and agenda, increasing Sputnik’s reach by 170%.

 [link]: https://medium.com/dfrlab/facebooks-sputnik-takedown-top-takeaways-dbc22f7e9540